Glinek/Glinek.github.io/content/about.md

 ### What I use to make stuff - Software
 * [FreeCAD](https://www.freecad.org/) - for creating 3D models, since version 1.0 It's working rly nice, though it's not beginner friendly.
 * [KiCAD](https://www.kicad.org/) - for making schematics and PCBs, has some downsides but is the best free tool, and it also runs on Linux.
-* [Visual Studio Code](https://code.visualstudio.com/) - for coding, the best IDE there is.
+* [Visual Studio Code](https://code.visualstudio.com/) - for coding, for me the best IDE though my friends disagree.
 * [Arduino IDE 2](https://www.arduino.cc/en/software) - for programming Arduino, Pi Pico and ESP32
 * Other software to keep me organized([Obsidian](https://obsidian.md/)), slice my 3D models([Cura](https://ultimaker.com/software/ultimaker-cura/)) and make backups([Kopia](https://kopia.io))
 ### What I use to make stuff - Hardware